PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.readlink (path, options)

-This method returns the absolute path of a file or folder pointed by a symlink as a promise.
-If the path is not an symlink or shortcut, it will resolve to an empty string.
+fs-promise-util.readlink returns the absolute path of a file or folder pointed by a symlink as a promise.
+If the path is not a symlink or shortcut, it will resolve to an empty string.

 * path [ string | Buffer ]
 * options [ string | Object ]